Congenital adrenal hyperplasia due to 11β-hydroxylase deficiency: Classification

 Congenital adrenal hyperplasia (CAH) refers to any of several autosomal recessive diseases resulting from defects in steps of the synthesis of cortisol from cholesterol by the adrenal glands.
-All of the forms of CAH involve excessive or defective production of sex steroids and can prevent or impair development of primary or secondary sex characteristics in affected infants, children, and adults.
+All of the forms of CAH involve excessive or defective production of sex steroids and can prevent or impair the development of primary or secondary sex characteristics in affected infants, children, and adults.
 Many also involve excessive or defective production of mineralocorticoids, which can cause hypertension or salt wasting, respectively.

 The most common type of CAH is due to deficiency of 21-hydroxylase.
 11β-Hydroxylase deficient congenital adrenal hyperplasia is one of the less common types of CAH due to deficiencies of other proteins and enzymes involved in cortisol synthesis.
 Other uncommon types are described in individual articles (links below).

 11β-OH CAH resembles 21-hydroxylase deficient CAH in its androgenic manifestations: partial virilization and ambiguous genitalia of genetically female infants, childhood virilization of both sexes, and rarer cases of virilization or infertility of adolescent and adult women.
 The mineralocorticoid effect differs: hypertension is usually the clinical clue that a patient has 11- rather than 21-hydroxylase CAH.
 Diagnosis of 11β-OH CAH is usually confirmed by demonstration of marked elevations of 11-deoxycortisol and 11-deoxycorticosterone (DOC), the substrates of 11β-hydroxylase.
 Management is similar to that of 21-hydroxylase deficient CAH except that mineralocorticoids need not be replaced.

 Management

 As with other forms of CAH, the primary therapy of 11β-hydroxylase deficient CAH is lifelong glucocorticoid replacement in sufficient doses to prevent adrenal insufficiency and suppress excess mineralocorticoid and androgen production.

 Salt-wasting in infancy responds to intravenous saline, dextrose, and high dose hydrocortisone, but prolonged fludrocortisone replacement is usually not necessary.
 The hypertension is ameliorated by glucocorticoid suppression of DOC.

-Long term glucocorticoid replacement issues are similar to those of 21-hydroxylase CAH, and involve careful balance between doses sufficient to suppress androgens while avoiding suppression of growth.
+Long-term glucocorticoid replacement issues are similar to those of 21-hydroxylase CAH and involve careful balance between doses sufficient to suppress androgens while avoiding suppression of growth.
 Because the enzyme defect does not affect sex steroid synthesis, gonadal function at puberty and long-term fertility should be normal if adrenal androgen production is controlled.
 See congenital adrenal hyperplasia for a more detailed discussion of androgen suppression and fertility potential in adolescent and adult women.